aaiijmrtt/NET/tutor/tutorial0_1.md

 are doing, but we would still recommend that you install: it is really quite neat in itself.

+* [PyOpenCL](): net uses PyOpenCL to speed up its internal computations.
+Because your computer is faster than you think.

 * [Dispy](http://dispy.sourceforge.net/): net uses Dispy for its distributed hyperparameter optimization algorithms.
 It takes the hairpulling out of hyperparameter guessing, if you have multiple computers to spare.